-- Apply knowledge of the major components and features of an accounting system by providing substantive backup materials needed by supervising accountants or auditors. - 2.
-Investigate, describe, and try applications, utilities, or devices that help maintain an accounting entity's audit trail. - Apply Generally Accepted Accounting Principles, internal control concepts, and ethical guidelines to accounting cases and fieldwork through use of industry-standard tools. - Apply and integrate skills, tools, and knowledge gained through prerequisite Accounting and other course work to demonstrate competency in accounting problem identification and solution. - 5.
+- 1. Apply knowledge of the major components and features of an accounting system by providing substantive backup materials needed by supervising accountants or auditors. - 2.
+Investigate, describe, and try applications, utilities, or devices that help maintain an accounting entity's audit trail. - 3.
+Apply Generally Accepted Accounting Principles, internal control concepts, and

+- ethical guidelines to accounting cases and fieldwork through use of industry-standard tools. - 4.
+Apply and integrate skills, tools, and knowledge gained through prerequisite Accounting and other course work to demonstrate competency in accounting problem identification and solution. - 5.
 Utilize workplace-standard accounting terminology and vocabulary and exhibit a paraprofessional level of conduct in interactions with team members, accounting professionals, and in presentations - 6.
 Plan, organize, and carry out as a team a professionally run function that connects Accounting Program students, internal and external stakeholders, and other interested parties.

-ACC 231B Professional Skills: Research, Workpapers, and Systems Simulation (3)
+ACC 231B Professional Skills: Research, Workpapers, and Systems Simulation (3) 3 hours lecture per week

-Prerequisite(s): A grade of "C" or higher in ENG 100 or a grade of "C" or higher in ESL 100; and a grade of "C" or higher in ACC 134 and a grade of "C" or higher in ACC 221 and credit or concurrent enrollment in ACC 255; and a grade of "C" or higher in ICS 100 or a grade of "C" or higher in ICS 101 or a grade of "C" or higher in a higher-level information and computer sciences course; and a grade of "C" or higher in SP 151 or a grade of "C" or higher in SP 181 or a grade of "C" or higher in SP 251.
-Prerequisites may be waived by the consent of Accounting Program Coordinator or Business, Legal & Technology Education Department Chairperson.
+Prerequisite(s): A grade of "C" or higher or concurrent enrollment in ACC 134; and a grade of "C" or higher in ACC 221; and a grade of "C" or higher or concurrent enrollment in ACC 255; or the consent of the Accounting Program Coordinator or the Business, Legal & Technology Education Department Chairperson.